 If you are doing something genuinely useful and helpful, it is fine to tell people about this – particularly if doing so will help a greater number of people.
 However, using your owned channels to do this probably makes more sense than using, for example, a traditional press release or media briefings.
 Those might call your motives into question.

 - Share your own experience to help others

 One thing is certain – a lot of companies are having to take unprecedented steps for the first time.
 So, if you’ve already had to follow unusual steps, share your experience to help others who may have to do something similar soon.
-For example, when we switched to fully remote working across our five offices, we shared the steps we took in the hope it would help others prepare.
+For example, when we switched to fully remote working across our five offices, we shared the steps we took and these employee engagement tips in the hope it would help others prepare.